MerBudd/Techiee.js/SETUP.md

 4. In the dashboard, click "New monitor"
 5. Paste the URL you copied into the "URL to monitor" field (you can set the "friendly name" to anything you want)
 6. Click "Create monitor"

+After you've done everything, you can configure the bot